 Now it's time to put the top layer on, over the buttons.

 Place the four (4) screws down through the top two layers and the circuit board.

 Flip it over to the back.
 Pushing the battery and speaker towards the middle of the board makes the next steps a bit easier.

 Identify the first back layer.
 You can tell them from the other split layer because these have very short overhangs on the bottom to clear the switches and SD card slot.
 Place them onto the screws and slide them against the circuit board.

-Next, peal the white backing off of the speaker to expose the adhesive.
+Next, peel the white backing off of the speaker to expose the adhesive.
 Stick the speaker onto the circuit board in the flat, clear spot where there are no components.

 Find the other split layer, place them on the screws and slide them against the previous layer.